Key Dates

 Kelly Lindsay

 Kelly Lindsay photoKelly leads the ACCAN policy team’s consumer engagement and outreach.
 She is responsible for building and managing relationships with a diverse range of consumer stakeholders and members.
 An experienced advocate at ACCAN, Kelly previously worked for the Queensland Government in areas of project coordination and stakeholder management in the built asset environment.
+Kelly is an Individual Member of IAP2 Australasia.

 Dr Amelia Radke